XRPLF/xrpl-dev-portal/content/tutorials/interoperability/get-started-evm-sidechain.md

 ### 2. Initiate the Transaction

-Now that both Xumm and MetaMask wallets are connected to the bridge, you can select the direction of the bridge, the amount to send, and the destination address.
+Now that both Xumm and MetaMask wallets are connected to the bridge, you can select the direction of the bridge, the amount, and the address to fund.

-- **Direction of the bridge**: This is the direction of transfer; it can be either EVM sidechain → XRP Ledger Devnet or XRP Ledger Devnet → EVM sidechain.
-Use the “Switch Network” button to switch the direction of transfer.
+- **Direction of the bridge**: The direction can be either EVM sidechain → XRP Ledger Devnet or XRP Ledger Devnet → EVM sidechain.
+Use the “Switch Network” button to switch the direction.
-- **Amount to send**: This is the amount that you want to send to the other side.
+- **Amount**: This is the transaction amount.
 Note that there is a fee to use the bridge.
     - Network fees: The fees required by the network for your transactions.
     - Commission: The bridge applies a commission for every transaction completed.
 This is to prevent spam and distributed denial of service attacks (DDOS).
-- **Destination address**: The address on the destination chain where you want to receive funds.
+- **Address**: The address on the chain where you want the funds.

     ![Start the transaction](img/evm-sidechain-initiate-transfer.png "Start the transaction")